gianlucaborello/cassandradump/README.md

   --no-create           don't generate create (and drop) statements --import-file IMPORT_FILE
-                        import data from the specified file --export-file EXPORT_FILE
+                        import data from the specified file --protocol_version PROTOCOL_VERSION
-                        export data to the specified file --protocol_version VERSION
+                        set auth_provider version (required for
+                        authentication)
-                        set auth_provider version (required for authentication) --username USERNAME   set username for auth (only if protocol_version is set) --password PASSWORD   set password for authentication (only if protocol_version is set)
+  --username USERNAME   set username for auth (only if protocol_version is
+                        set)
+  --password PASSWORD   set password for authentication (only if
+                        protocol_version is set)
+  --export-file EXPORT_FILE
-  --quiet               quiet progress logging
+                        export data to the specified file --quiet               quiet progress logging
 ```